-- @author: Author Entry.
+- @author: describes the author(s).
 Usually there is an author entry for each author in chronological order from top to bottom, but you may have several authors per @author line.
 Each @author entry should have a name or a comma-separated list of names.
-The @author tags are only used if you run javadoc with the -author option. - @param: Parameter Entry.
-A@param entry is required for each parameter.
-Each@param should be followed by the name of the parameter and a one-line description of the purpose of the parameter.
+The @author tags are only used if you run javadoc with the -author option. - @param: describes a specific parameter.
+A @param entry is required for each parameter.
+Each @param should be followed by the name of the parameter and a one-line description of the purpose of the parameter.
 The entries are usually listed from top to bottom in the same order as the formal parameter list.
 A parameter entry may also describe a generic type parameter.
 These are written in angular brackets.
-You will learn about generic types in some future lecture. - @version: Version Entry.
+You will learn about generic types in some future lecture. - @version: describes the version.
 This should be followed by a (version text).
 The (version text) is a free format description.
 If javadoc is used with the -version option then the resulting documentation will have a subheading describing the (version text).
 There is no need to include @version entries in your assignment programs.

-@return: Return Entry.
+@return: describes the return value.
 This should be followed by a description of the return value.